 Galvanism is a continuous one directional current of low voltage that is used in acute conditions of sciatica or leg pain.
 Sciatica is usually the symptomatic result of a spinal disc rupture.
 Positive galvanism has a sedative effect in that it reduces pain, decreases hemorrhage (bleeding) and reduces inflammation.
 Negative galvanism increases circulation and reduces pain in chronic conditions.

 Ultraviolet and Low Level Laser Light Therapy is effective for patients that have symptoms of injured tissue.
 Light therapy utilizes deep penetrating light waves which stimulate the internal components of the injured tissues cells.
 The light stimulates the cells to produce a chemical called ATP.
 This chemical is responsible for cellular regeneration and provides effective tissue rehabilitation without any side effects.
 This form of therapy is very effective for people who suffer with tendonitis, bursitis, inflammation, swelling, sciatica, headaches and has worked wonders on people with peripheral diabetic neuropathy of the hands and feet.

 This program is designed to strengthen the core musculature of the lower back and abdomen that support the spinal column.
-It usually begins when the patient has realized approximately fifty percent improvement of their lower back problem.
-To achieve long lasting results, especially for recurring back problems, it is important to implement the following 3 step program.
-First is spinal mobilization.
-Second is spinal decompression.
-Third is spinal strengthening!
+These exercises begin when the patient has realized approximately fifty percent improvement both subjectively and objectively, of their lower back problem.
+To achieve long lasting results, especially for recurring back problems, it is important to implement the following 3 step program namely spinal mobilization followed by spinal decompression and then spinal strengthening!